Views:

 Once you enable single sign-on (SSO) and complete required settings, end users can log on to the End User Console through SSO with their existing identity provider credentials.
 You can create multiple SSO profiles so that different end users can log on to the End User Console from different identity provider servers through SSO.

 When creating an SSO profile, you need to specify the domains to which the profile applies.
-Assume that subaccount A manages domain A, B and C, subaccount B manages domain B and subaccount C manages domain C. The relationship between SSO profiles, managed domains and subaccount permissions are as follows:
+Assume that subaccount A manages domain A, B and C, subaccount B manages domain B, subaccount C manages domain C, and subaccount D manages My organization.
+The operations that these subaccounts can perform on each SSO profile are as follows:

 Profile 1